ghruproject/bactscout/docs/getting-started/configuration.md

 | `n_content_threshold` | 0.001 | Fraction of reads with too many N's that triggers FAIL |
 | `adapter_overrep_threshold` | 5 | Number of overrepresented adapters before warning/failing |

+### Other QC applied (auto-determined)

+In addition to the thresholds above, BactScout applies several QC checks that are automatically determined from species assignment and the metrics database:

+- **Genome size** — obtained from the `metrics_file` (QualiBact-derived values) and the predicted species from Sylph; used to compute an estimated coverage when Sylph-derived coverage is unavailable.
+- **GC ranges** — species-specific GC lower/upper bounds are read from the QualiBact-derived metrics file.
+A sample GC within the species bounds is considered PASS; values slightly outside the bounds trigger a WARNING; values outside the bounds plus the configured `gc_fail_percentage` buffer are flagged as FAIL.

+These values are inferred at runtime (species + metrics) and do not require manual setting in the config.

 ### MLST Species

 Define species with available MLST schemes: